ArturoDent/read-only-non-workspace/README.md

 # Read-only: Non-workspace Files

-This extension will automatically set any non-workspace files to **read-only** in the editor.
+This extension will automatically set any non-workspace files to **read-only** in the editor when enabled.
 This does **NOT** change their read/write status in the filesystem.

-This works for any non-workspace files upon start-up (or reload) of vscode and when opening a file in an existing workspace (as by dragging and dropping from a file explorer for example).
+This works for any non-workspace files upon start-up (or reload) of vscode and when opening a file in an existing workspace (such as by dragging and dropping from a file explorer).

 Works in single and multi-root workspaces.

 A lock icon will appear in the editor tab for any file set as read-only.

+A Status Bar button can be enabled which will show the writeable status and operates as a toggle when clicked.

 ## Extension Settings

-This extension contributes the following setting:
+This extension contributes the following two settings:

-* `Read-only > Non-workspace Files: Enable`: enable/disable this extension
+* `Read-only > Non-workspace Files: Enable`: disabled by default

+Enable to start setting non-workspace files as read-only in session.

 Disabling the extension does **NOT** unset any read-only files that may already be present.

 You can undo any read-only file setting by attempting to type in that file.
 VS Code will automatically offer a suggestion to change that file's read-only status.
 However, if you then reload VS Code, that same file (if a non-workspace file) would again be marked as read-only.
-Or, if you leave and return to a file that is non-workspace, it will be remarked and locked as read-only by this extension.

-You can toggle or unset `read-only` with these commands:
+You can toggle or unset read-only with these commands:

 ```plaintext
 File: Toggle Active Editor Read-only in Session